 - Click the “Add Session” button at the bottom of the screen.
 You should see a message telling you that your session were successfully created.
 Click “Continue.”

-- Once the sessions have been generated, you will be returned to the “Add Sessions” screen.
-Click the “Sessions” tab to return to the main page for your Daily Attendance activity.
+- Once the sessions have been generated, you will be returned to the “Add Session” screen.
+Click the “Sessions” tab to return to the main page for your Attendance activity.

-- When you return to the main page of your “Daily Attendance” activity, you may not see any sessions listed yet.
+- When you return to the main page of your Attendance activity, you may not see any sessions listed yet.
 The activity defaults to a view of the current week’s attendance sessions.
 Click on the “All” display option to show all of the sessions you just generated:

 - Now you should be able to see all of the sessions you set-up.
-Your Daily Attendance activity is now set-up.
+Your Attendance activity is now set-up.

 - Click on the “Attendance” activity from your course’s homepage.

 - Sessions that have not had attendance taken will have a blue circle with a dash (similar to a computer’s “power” button) by the ‘edit’ and ‘delete’ icons in the right “Actions” column.
 Click on the blue circle with a dash.

 - P – Present